Executive Policy #15

 - Standard of Proof.
 WSU uses a "preponderance of the evidence" legal standard to evaluate allegations of violations of this policy, which means it is "more likely than not" that the behavior or incident in the complaint occurred.

 - Timeframes.
-The Office for Equal Opportunity seeks to complete all investigations promptly after receipt of a complaint.
-An investigation of sexual assault, sexual misconduct, or domestic violence is completed within 60 calendar days unless there is good cause to extend that time frame.
+OEO seeks to complete all investigations promptly after receipt of a complaint.
+An investigation of sexual assault, sexual misconduct, or domestic violence is typically completed within 60 calendar days unless there is good cause to extend that time frame.

 Enforcement and Disciplinary Sanctions

 The University vigorously enforces this policy.
-Persons determined to have violated this policy are subject to sanctions imposed using the due process protections of applicable University policies and handbooks (e.g., the WSU Faculty Manual, the Administrative Professional Handbook, WAC 357-40 (civil service employees), applicable collective bargaining agreements, or the WSU Standards of Conduct for Students, WAC 504-26).
+Persons determined to have violated this policy are subject to sanctions imposed using the procedures set forth in applicable University policies and handbooks (e.g., the WSU Faculty Manual, the Administrative Professional Handbook, WAC 357-40 (civil service employees), applicable collective bargaining agreements, or the WSU Standards of Conduct for Students, WAC 504-26), including any appeal procedures therein.
 The chosen sanction is to be adequately and appropriately severe to prevent future offenses.
-The sanctions that are imposed, or other actions taken, are reported to the Office for Equal Opportunity by the administrator who imposes the sanctions.
+The sanctions that are imposed, or other actions taken, must be reported to OEO by the administrator or supervisor who imposes the sanctions.

 Malicious or Frivolous Allegations Prohibited